Faba Beans Weeds

 Interaction of Seeding Rate and Pre-Emergent Herbicides

-One of the IWM studies involved combining increased faba bean seeding rate with pre-emergent herbicide application to determine if in-crop weed pressure, and subsequent herbicide selection pressure, could be reduced.
+One of the IWM studies involved combining an increased faba bean seeding rate with pre-emergent herbicide application to determine whether in-crop weed pressure and subsequent herbicide selection pressure could be reduced.
 Seeding rates compared included 10, 25, 50, 75, 100, 125, and 150 seeds per square metre (m2), which translates roughly to 2.5, 5, 7.5, 10, 12.5, and 15 plants per square foot (ft2).
 The recommended target plant stand for faba beans is 44 plants/m2 (approximately 4 plants/ft2).
 Herbicides compared were glyphosate alone, glyphosate with Authority® Supreme (PRE), and glyphosate with Authority® Supreme followed by Viper® ADV post-emergent (PRE+POST).
-Research took place at Kernen, Sask. from 2017 to 2019, and in Melfort, Sask. in 2019.
+Research took place in Kernen, Sask., from 2017 to 2019, and in Melfort, Sask., in 2019.

 Seeding rate and herbicide did not interact to impact weed biomass.
 Weed biomass was impacted by herbicide at three of four site-years (Figure 2).
-At two of four site-years, the PRE treatment reduced weed biomass from 65–85% compared to the glyphosate only treatment (Kernen 2017 and 2018).
-Also, in two of four site-years, the PRE+POST treatment further reduced weed biomass compared to the PRE treatment by 85–98% (Kernen 2018 and 2019).
+At two of four site-years, the PRE treatment reduced weed biomass by 65–85% compared to the glyphosate-only treatment (Kernen 2017 and 2018).
+Also, in two of four site-years, the PRE+POST treatment further reduced weed biomass by 85–98% compared to the PRE treatment (Kernen 2018 and 2019).

-Contrary to weed biomass, weed seed production was impacted by the interaction of herbicide treatment and seeding rate in three of four site-years.
+In contrast to weed biomass, weed seed production was affected by the interaction between herbicide treatment and seeding rate in three of four site-years.
 In 2017 at Kernen, weed seed production did not change with seeding rate with either the PRE or PRE+POST treatment.
-With glyphosate alone, however, weed seed production decreased by 40% as seeding rate increased.
-At Kernen in 2019, weed seed production was much higher for the glyphosate only and PRE treatments, but decreased with increased seeding rate.
+With glyphosate alone, however, weed seed production decreased by 40% as the seeding rate increased.
+At Kernen in 2019, weed seed production was much higher for the glyphosate-only and PRE treatments, but decreased with increased seeding rate.
 Weed seed production was lower overall at Melfort in 2019 and decreased with increased seeding rate.
-These results indicate that an increased seeding rate has potential to reduce weed seed production, especially when a post- emergent herbicide is not applied.
+These results indicate that an increased seeding rate can reduce weed seed production, especially when a post-emergent herbicide is not applied.
 If pre-emergent glyphosate is the only herbicide, a seeding rate of 125 seeds/m2 is recommended.

 Faba bean yield response to increased seeding rate differed between herbicide treatments.
-The PRE+POST treatment had a higher maximum yield at all seeding rates than the PRE or glyphosate only treatments.
-The PRE treatment was 29% higher yielding than the glyphosate only treatment, and the PRE+POST treatment was 19% higher yielding than the PRE treatment.
+The PRE+POST treatment had a higher maximum yield at all seeding rates than the PRE or glyphosate-only treatments.
+The PRE treatment yielded 29% more than the glyphosate-only treatment, and the PRE+POST treatment yielded 19% more than the PRE treatment.

 Figure 2: Weed biomass results from Kernen 2017, Kernen 2018, Kernen 2019, and Melfort 2019.
 G = glyphosate, G+A = glyphosate + Authority® Supreme (PRE), G+A+V = glyphosate + Authority® Supreme + Viper® (PRE/POST).
 Error bars represent the standard error of the mean.

-Increased seeding rate improved weed competition of faba beans as well as overall crop productivity, thus seeding rates above 50 seeds/ m2 are recommended.
-Addition of a pre-emergent residual herbicide such as Authority® Supreme improved yield over glyphosate only, and yield was further improved by the addition of an in-crop herbicide such as Viper®.
-Where only glyphosate is going to be applied, seeding rates of up to 125 seed/m2 should be used, however, some yield will likely be forfeited by not using a pre-emergent or in-crop herbicide.
+Increased seeding rate improved weed competition in faba beans and overall crop productivity, thus seeding rates above 50 seeds/m2 are recommended.
+Adding a pre-emergent residual herbicide, such as Authority® Supreme, improved yield over glyphosate-only, and further improving yield was achieved by adding an in-crop herbicide, such as Viper®.
+Where only glyphosate will be applied, seeding rates of up to 125 seed/m2 should be used; however, some yield will likely be forfeited by not using a pre-emergent or in-crop herbicide.

 Interaction of IWM Management Intensity and Pre-Emergent Herbicides

 Along with increased seeding rate and use of pre-emergent herbicides, manipulating seeding date and row spacing, and using mechanical weed control are additional IWM practices to combat weed resistance development.
-A study took place from 2017 to 2019 at Kernen Research Farm looking at high, medium, and low levels of IWM integration.
-The high-level integration treatment included early seeding (May 5–10), narrow (30 cm) row spacing, high seeding rate of 95 seeds/m2 (9.5 plants/ft2), and mechanical rotary hoeing.
+A study was conducted at Kernen Research Farm from 2017 to 2019 to examine high, medium, and low levels of IWM integration.
+The high-level integration treatment included early seeding (May 5–10), narrow row spacing (30 cm), a high seeding rate of 95 seeds/m2 (9.5 plants/ft2), and mechanical rotary hoeing.
 The medium integration level involved an average seeding date (May 18–24), narrow row spacing, regular seeding rate of 45 seeds/m2 (4.5 plants/ft2), and no rotary hoeing.
-The low integration level was comprised of late seeding (May 30 to June 7), wide row spacing of 60 cm, regular seeding rate of 45 seeds/m2 (4.5 plants/ft2), and no mechanical control.
+The low integration level comprised late seeding (May 30 to June 7), a wide row spacing of 60 cm, a regular seeding rate of 45 seeds/m2 (4.5 plants/ft2), and no mechanical control.

 Along with the integration level treatments, the study compared four levels of pre-emergent herbicides: no residual, shorter residual (saflufenacil, Heat®, 50 g active ingredient (ai) per hectare (ha) (30 acre (ac) per case (cs)) rate), moderate residual (flumioxazin, ValteraTM, 150 g ai/ha), and longer residual (pyroxasulfone and sulfentrazone, Authority® Supreme, 250 g ai/ha).
 Each pre-emergent herbicide treatment was layered over the integration level treatments.

 Weed biomass, weed seed production, and crop yield were assessed.
-Results showed that compared to glyphosate alone, Heat® and Authority® Supreme reduced weed biomass by 70 to 90% depending on site-year (Figure 3).
+Results showed that, compared with glyphosate alone, Heat® and Authority® Supreme reduced weed biomass by 70 to 90%, depending on site-year (Figure 3).
 Valtera™ also reduced weed biomass, but to a lesser degree than the other two pre-emergent herbicides at three of four site-years.
-The pre-emergent herbicides reduced weed seed production similarly by 50–70% compared to glyphosate alone.
-The medium and high integration level treatments had 70–90% lower weed biomass than the low level at three of four site-years (Figure 4).
-As well, in two of four site-years, the high intensity IWM treatment had significantly lower weed biomass than the medium intensity IWM treatment.
-Weed seed production results followed the same trend as weed biomass, with a 60–90% drop in weed seed yield from the low to high IWM intensity treatment at three of four site-years.
+The pre-emergent herbicides reduced weed seed production by 50–70%, similar to glyphosate alone.
+The medium- and high-integration-level treatments had 70–90% lower weed biomass than the low-integration level at three of four site-years (Figure 4).
+Additionally, in two of the four site-years, the high-intensity IWM treatment had significantly lower weed biomass than the medium-intensity IWM treatment.
+Weed seed production results followed the same trend as weed biomass, with a 60–90% drop in weed seed yield between the low- and high-IWM intensity treatments at three of four site-years.
 There was a significant difference between the medium and high IWM treatment at only one of four site-years.

-Crop yield was lowest in the low intensity IWM treatment at all four site-years by anywhere from 52–426% compared to the high intensity treatment (Figure 5).
+Crop yield was lowest in the low-intensity IWM treatment across all four site-years, by 52–426% compared to the high-intensity treatment (Figure 5).
 The difference in yield between the low and medium IWM intensity treatments was greater than the difference in yield between the medium and high IWM intensity treatments at most site-years.
-Yield in the high IWM intensity treatments was -17% to +27% compared to the medium IWM intensity treatment, whereas the medium IWM intensity treatment was 57–314% higher than the low IWM intensity treatment.
-The high intensity IWM treatment was higher yielding than the medium IWM treatment at two of four site-years, indicating opportunity for yield increase with high IWM integration over the medium 50% of the time.
+Yield in the high IWM intensity treatments was -17% to +27% lower than in the medium IWM intensity treatment, whereas the medium IWM intensity treatment was 57–314% higher than the low IWM intensity treatment.
+The high-intensity IWM treatment yielded more than the medium IWM treatment at two of four site-years, indicating an opportunity to increase yield with high IWM integration over the medium 50% of the time.

-Figure 5: Faba bean yield results from increasing intensity of IWM practices across four site-years.
+Figure 5: Faba bean yield results from increasing IWM intensity across four site-years.

 Both increasing the intensity of the IWM program and using pre- emergent residual herbicides with glyphosate improved weed management and crop yield in faba beans.
-Authority Supreme® and Heat® reduced weed biomass compared to glyphosate alone more than Valtera™, however all three products resulted in similar decreases in weed seed production.
-Regarding the IWM treatments, yield improvement from the low to medium intensity IWM treatment was larger than the improvement from the medium to high IWM intensity treatment.
-These results indicate that growers are likely to see improvements in yield and weed control from adoption of relatively simple cultural practices such as early seeding and reduced row spacing, along with residual pre-emergent herbicide use.
+Authority Supreme® and Heat® reduced weed biomass more than glyphosate alone, but more than Valtera™.
+However, all three products resulted in similar decreases in weed seed production.
+Regarding the IWM treatments, the yield improvement from low to medium IWM intensity was greater than that from medium to high IWM intensity.
+These results indicate that growers are likely to see improvements in yield and weed control from adopting relatively simple cultural practices, such as early seeding and reduced row spacing, along with the use of residual pre-emergent herbicides.

 Study Area 3: Herbicide recropping restrictions ahead of faba beans

-As faba beans are a smaller acreage crop, they are not usually included amongst crops tested for herbicide re-cropping restrictions.
-The following three studies will look at phytotoxic and yield impacts of residual from herbicides commonly applied in the previous year to develop better re-cropping recommendations for faba beans.
+As faba beans are a small-acreage crop, they are not usually included among crops tested for herbicide re-cropping restrictions.
+The following three studies will examine the phytotoxic and yield impacts of herbicide residues from commonly applied herbicides in the previous year to develop better re-cropping recommendations for faba beans.

 Re-Cropping of Faba Beans After Herbicides With Residual Carryover